University campus in South Carolina

 Limestone University offers Computer Programming programs in Gaffney, SC.
 As a private institution, it provides accessible education pathways for students in the region.

-Best Master's Computer Programming Degree Programs in South Carolina
+Best Master's Computer Programming programs

-Key Distinction: Thesis vs. non-thesis (coursework-only) track options.
+Why it stands out.
+Thesis vs. non-thesis (coursework-only) track options.
 Greenville location adapted specifically for working professionals; available in-person and via synchronous streaming for flexibility

-Hakia Insight: Clemson's Master's program doubles down on automotive and industrial tech through partnerships with Michelin, BMW, and GM, making it the clear choice for engineers pivoting toward connected vehicles and autonomous systems rather than traditional software roles.
+Hakia insight.
+Clemson's Master's program doubles down on automotive and industrial tech through partnerships with Michelin, BMW, and GM, making it the clear choice for engineers pivoting toward connected vehicles and autonomous systems rather than traditional software roles.

 The Master of Science in Computer Science at Clemson University prepares professionals for Ph.D. programs, research careers, and advanced technical positions in industry and government.
 The program offers both thesis and non-thesis (coursework-only) tracks, with the thesis option requiring two academic years and designed for students pursuing research careers, while the coursework-only option can be completed in 1.5–2 years.
 Students choose a concentration from six core areas—Data Science and Informatics, Foundations and Theory, Human-Centered Computing, Networks/Systems/Security, Software Engineering, or Visual Computing—and must complete breadth requirements across additional areas.
 The M.S. in Greenville is specifically adapted for working professionals and available in-person or via synchronous streaming.
 A fully online option is available through Coursera with performance-based admissions (no GRE required).
 The on-campus program requires GRE scores; School of Computing funding is reserved for Ph.D. study, so M.S. students should expect to pay full tuition or secure external funding.
 The program totals 30 credits minimum.